ngrok/ngrok-operator/docs/user-guide/custom-domain.md

       hostname:  12jkh25.cname.ngrok.io
 ```

 From here you can create the DNS record and everything should work as expected.
-To automate this fully though, see the example on integrating with external-dns here TODO: Add link to example when created.
+To automate this fully though, see the [example on integrating with external-dns](../examples/external-dns.md).

 ## Externally managed